Thread started by virarajendra on 26th January 2017 09:47 PM

 A Study on "Tamil Saivaism" that developed in "Tamil Nadu" from Ancient times

-With the passage of time the original Saivaism of Nepal region which gradually spread all over India and towards Tamil Nadu of South India.
-It underwent further developments in Tamil Nadu - with the evolution of new religious concepts on the special attributes and glories of "God Siva" and "his new forms of representation in relation to these special attributes and glories"
+Over a period of time in some regions of India the original Saivaism underwent further developments evolved by the Sages and Saints of those regions, independently with the evolution of new religious concepts on the special attributes and glories of "God Siva" and "his new forms of representation in relation to these special attributes and glories", religious philosophies, modes of worship, and religious texts - greatly influenced by the language, culture and traditions of those regions, and integrated with the practices of the original Saivaism.

 (2) God Supreme represented in three forms in “Tamil Saivaism”